Best Hybrid Mattress For Side Sleepers

 What We Don't Like

 This hybrid mattress supported us well with its body memory foam and coils, along with natural-fiber covers.
 This foam is 6 inch thick which is not only pressure relieving but also provides a good edge support.
 One thing making the edge support of the hybrid mattress more supreme are the coils.
 Aside from that, these coils also aid the mattress with a perfect balance by enabling free air flow.
 In General, We love how all the coils are individually wrapped and made to support our body curves comfortably.

 What We Like

 What We Don't Like

 A relatively new mattress company, EcoTerra is a hybrid mattress incorporating eco-friendly materials and made in the USA.
-Though new in the industry, those who've used it rank it as a top best luxury mattress for side sleepers.
+Though new in the industry, those who've used it rank it as the top best luxury mattress for side sleepers.
 The cover is 100% organic cotton on top with a layer of 100% organic wool below it.
-The latex is also natural and the entire mattress is free of more harmful chemicals like flame retardants because of wool’s nature properties.
+The latex is also natural, and the entire mattress is free of more harmful chemicals like flame retardants because of wool’s natural properties.
 Wool will also prevent mildew and help regulate temperature.

-We particularly liked how you get memory foam and coils in the mattress, and we got to choose between medium and medium firm options.
+We particularly liked how you get memory foam and coils on this perfect mattress for side sleepers, and we got to choose between medium and medium firm options.
 We recommend that you go with a medium mattress if you are 130 pounds or lighter.
 A medium firm memory foam mattress will suit anyone over 130 pounds.
-This will help provide you with the support you need, without having to worry about being under a certain weight to get the benefits of a medium mattress.
+This will help provide you with the support you need without having to worry about being under a certain weight to get the benefits of a medium firm mattress.